 The Flavours of Izola

-Every year the local restauranteurs join the “kilometre zero” initiative for locally harvested mussels that takes place in late May or early June.
+Every year the local restauranteurs join the “kilometre zero” initiative for locally harvested mussels that takes place in early June.
 The warm summer sun ripens the homegrown tomatoes, which can be purchased at the farmers’ market, where local farmers sell their surplus crops.
 Once they are ripe, the tomatoes may end up in one of the pots at the yearly fresh homemade tomato sauce contest on Ljubljanska street.
 The town centre fills with the aroma of homemade “salsa” on the first Saturday in August.
-Tomatoes taste even better with a pinch of basil and this fragrant herb is at the core of another culinary event, the “Bazilikjada” basil festival, which invites for a stroll around the old town centre on the first Saturday in September.
-The last Saturday in September is certainly the hottest day in autumn!
+Tomatoes taste even better with a pinch of basil and this fragrant herb is at the core of another culinary event, the “Bazilikjada” basil festival, which invites for a stroll around the old town centre on the last Saturday in August.
+Saturday, September the 19th is certainly the hottest day in autumn!
 The “Čiliada” chilli festival welcomes all those who love spicy food.